dotnet/docs/docs/core/extensions/custom-logging-provider.md

 ## Custom logger provider

 The `ILoggerProvider` object is responsible for creating logger instances.
-Maybe it is not needed to create a logger instance per category, but this makes sense for some loggers, like NLog or log4net.
-Doing this you are also able to choose different logging output targets per category if needed:
+It's not necessary to create a logger instance per category, but it makes sense for some loggers, like NLog or log4net.
+This strategy allows you to choose different logging output targets per category, as in the following example:

 :::code language="csharp" source="snippets/configuration/console-custom-logging/ColorConsoleLoggerProvider.cs":::